Health and Social Services

 Adam Rogalewski is the EPSU Policy Officer for the sector.
-The President of the EPSU Standing Committee for Health and Social Services is Kirsi Sillanpää, Tehy, Finland, and the Vice-Presidents are Dietmar Erdmeier of Ver.di (Germany) and Razvan Gae of Sanitas (Romania).
-Please find here a picture of the HSS Presidential Team 2018-2019 elected in the SC HSS on 2 October 2018 and here a picture of the new HSS Presidential Team 2019-2024.
-You can also get their contact details here.
+The President of the EPSU Standing Committee for Health and Social Services is Kirsi Sillanpää, Tehy, Finland, and the Vice-Presidents are Yolanda Gil of CC.OO (Spain), Dietmar Erdmeier of Ver.di (Germany) and Razvan Gae of Sanitas (Romania).
+You can get their contact details here.

 Find out who is your national EPSU representative for health and services below.